bagggage/bamos-book/src/kernel/devices/registers.md

 ## Examples

 At first glance, the abstraction may seem overly complicated.
 However, it is quite simple to use in practice.
-To better understand, two complete usage examples are provided below.
+To better understand, examples are provided below.

 ### Manually Defining Registers